2020 NBA draft prospect Cassius Stanley has already accomplished quite a bit, but he continues to set tremendously lofty goals for himself.

 What is it like seeing Drake rep your school and rocking Sierra Canyon gear?

 CS: Oh, yeah.
 It’s pretty crazy.
 We definitely had our fair share of people there too, though, so I’m not surprised to see it get to that level.
 We had Kanye at a game.
 We’ve had many other people.
 It’s always great to have celebrities rep your school.
-It’s pretty interesting how I went from Sierra Canyon in a spotlight to Duke in the spotlight.
+It’s pretty interesting how I went from Sierra Canyon in the spotlight to Duke in the spotlight.
 It’s really interesting to see how not much has changed from both environments.

 What are the biggest similarities and differences between Sierra Canyon and Duke?
 That is a path that Marvin Bagley III took as well.